 Christa Balanoff, MD, a breast surgical oncologist with The University of Kansas Cancer Center, performed Angelique’s bilateral mastectomy on January 30, 2017, and Angelique waited anxiously for the follow-up pathology results.
 On February 2, she got the call.
 “There was no cancer present in my tissue or lymph nodes.
 It was amazing news,” she says.

-Despite the good news, Angelique still needed to complete her treatment regimen with radiation therapy.
-James Coster, MD, a radiation oncologist with The University of Kansas Cancer Center, oversaw this final phase of treatment.
+Despite the good news, Angelique still needed to complete her treatment regimen with radiation therapy, which was performed at The University of Kansas Cancer Center.
 Dr. Hoffmann notes that another clinical trial is underway exploring whether patients who have early-stage breast cancer, with no evidence of disease in their lymph nodes after surgery, necessarily need radiation therapy.
 However, Angelique’s cancer was so advanced when she was diagnosed, there was no question that radiation would be recommended.

 For 31 days in March and April 2017, Angelique received a 2-minute zap of highly targeted radiation.
 The painless procedure caused what she describes as a “minor sunburn” on her skin and created some localized skin tightening.
 Yet those minor side effects did not stop her reconstructive surgery with plastic surgeon Eric Lai, MD, in October.
 “I’m really pleased with the results,” she says.
 “The surgical team was very specialized and did a phenomenal job.”

 Throughout her diagnostic and treatment journey at The University of Kansas Cancer Center, Angelique says she felt cared for by a supportive, collaborative team.
 “It was just a very thoughtful package in the way the doctors collaborated together and coordinated my care.
 The tools and resources they provided were very helpful,” she notes.